jakeobsen/alinco/README.md

 ## Contribute

-If you have other versions of the DJ-MD5 software or documentation not included here, feel free to send them to me at **morten@jakeobsen.com** — I'd be happy to add them to help others in the community.
+If you have other versions of the DJ-MD5 software or documentation not included here, feel free to send them to me at **morten <at> jakeobsen <dot> com** — I'd be happy to add them to help others in the community.

 Thanks for visiting, and 73!